milosdavidovic/blog.io/_posts/2018-03-01-angular-forms.markdown

 </div>
 </div>
 ```
-Now we have value _Small_ choosen for the pizza size and _No Ketchup_ chosen for the ketchup type as a default.
+Now we have value _Small_ chosen for the pizza size and _No Ketchup_ chosen for the ketchup type as a default.

 Let's see how our form looks now, with input validation added:
 ![pizza-gui-binding.png]({{ "/assets/2018-03-01-angular-forms/pizza-gui-binding.png" | relative_url }})

-We could also use two-way binding if required, by defining some propery in our typescript and bind it using two way binding syntax aka _banana in the box [()]_, for example: `[(ngModel)]="someCustomProperty"`.
+We could also use two-way binding if required, by defining some property in our typescript and bind it using two-way binding syntax aka _banana in the box [()]_, for example: `[(ngModel)]="someCustomProperty"`.

 ### Setting And Patching The Data